 Who are we?

-The 8th Norwegian Conference on the History of Science and will be hosted by Museum of Cultural History by its department Museum of University History, University of Oslo, and The Norwegian Museum of Science and Technology.
+The conference is organized by the Program Committee for of the Norwegian Conferences on the History of Science and will be hosted by Museum of Cultural History by its department Museum of University History, University of Oslo.
 The conference has received funding from the Science Studies Colloquium at the University of Oslo.